benjamin-maynard/ios-usage-prometheus-exporter/README.md

 | API_KEY               | A secure API Key that will be validated against the `apiKey` header in requests. **This should be created as a K8s secret.**  | None      | true      |
 | PROMETHEUS_PORT       | The port to use for the webserver that exposes the `/metrics` Prometheus endpoint.                                            | 9090      | false     |
 | WEBSERVER_PORT        | The port to use for the webserver that exposes the ios-usage-prometheus-exporter REST API                                     | 80        | false     |

-## Example Usage - Measuring App Usage

-The new iOS 13 Shortcuts application enables users to define Personal Automations, which are actions that are performed on the back of certain activities, for example opening the Instagram App.

-This application works by using the `Get Contents of URL` action in iOS 13 to perform API calls when these actions are performed.

-For example - to increment a Prometheus Counter each time the Instagram application is opened, you would do the following:

-1. Create a new Personal Automation in iOS 13
-2. Define a trigger of "Open App" and select Instagram
-3. Add the `Get contents of URL` Trigger
-4. Enter the FQDN of your instance of ios-usage-prometheus-exporter, followed by the `incTotalAppOpens` API endpoint.
-For example: `https://ios-metrics-reporter.maynard.io/api/v1.0/incTotalAppOpens/`
-5. Add 3 headers: `apiKey`, `deviceName` and `appName` and their associated values.
-6. Save and ensure the "Ask Before Running" option is not selected.